SamSam Ransomware 101: How It Works and How to Avoid It

 After identifying potential entry points into your network, you can either choose to disable the RDP connection or patch its vulnerabilities.
 The latter means installing the latest system updates as soon as they are released by developers.

-This is made easy by the X-Ploit Resilience patch management software in our Heimdal™ Threat Prevention.
+This is made easy by the Heimdal™ Patch & Asset Management software in our Heimdal™ Threat Prevention.
 An automatic updater, XPR installs updates from third-party vendors based on your pre-configured policies.
 There is no need for manual input, which streamlines the process and saves your employees and system admins a great deal of time and resources in the process.